-The open-source community behind WordPress provides many of the unique benefits and advantages of the platform.
+The open source community behind WordPress provides many of the unique benefits and advantages of the platform.

 WordPress will save you weeks of time and lots of money.
 You won’t need to design or build any feature or functionality from scratch.

 Most of them are free.
 All this without needing to know how to code.
 There is also a vibrant ecosystem of premium themes and plugins.

 The plugin and theme options are severely lacking too.
 This fact makes Blogger not the best choice when it comes to long-term sustainability.

 It just cannot compare to WordPress, a platform that is continuously upgraded and improved by the active community of developers.

 The fact that the platform is so adaptable and that it puts you in full control also means that there’s a medium-sized learning curve.

 You will also need to register a domain name, find a host, and manage the security and backup of your content.
 There are plugins that will help you with this process.